-We have a Children’s Outpatient department.
-This purpose built building provides a range of appointments for children including general medicine, surgery, genetics, orthopaedics, hearing, enuresis, neuro-physiology and cleft palate clinics.
+We have a Children’s Outpatient department – the Niall Quinn Centre – which provides a range of appointments for children including general medicine, surgery, genetics, orthopaedics, hearing, enuresis, neuro-physiology and cleft palate clinics.

 Some of our services are provided outside the hospital – in the community.
 There are lots of different parts to the community paediatrics branch of the Directorate, including:

 - Looked After Children/Vulnerable Children Service – provides assessments and treatments for children who are looked after by the local authority, or who are involved in the child protection system.